elbstack/lexoffice-client-js/README.md

 ### Download File

-The required id is not the id itself, it is the documentFileId, which can be required with the matching methods and the vouchers id:
+The required id is not the id itself, it is the documentFileId, which can be required with the matching method and the vouchers id:

 ```ts
 renderCreditNoteDocumentFileId(id);